Procrastination, more than anything else I can think of,

 Acting as if helps us get past shaky ground and into solid territory.

 God, show me the areas where acting as if could help set the stage for the reality I desire.
-Guide me as I use this powerful recovery tool to help create a better life and healthier relationship
+Guide me as I use this powerful recovery tool to help create a better life and healthier relationships.

 Today's Gift